 Applying to College for Free

 Some colleges offer fee waivers to make the application process more affordable.
-These programs let students apply without paying the usual $50–$90 fee, often supporting first-generation or financial-need applicants.
+These programs let students apply without paying the usual $50 to $90 fee, often supporting first-generation or financial-need applicants.

 Examples of colleges that allow students to apply to college for free include Tulane University, Case Western Reserve University, Loyola University Chicago, Carleton College, Colby College, Baylor University, and Smith College.
-Always confirm fee waiver details on each school’s admissions website or through the Common App portal.
+Fee waiver eligibility typically requires meeting income thresholds, qualifying for free or reduced lunch, or receiving a counselor endorsement through the Common App.

 How to Apply for College Online for Free